cern-cta/CTA/api/README.md

 - `JWKS_ENDPOINT`: should contain the endpoint that hosts the `jwks.json` used to verify the JWTs.
 Without providing this, the service will not start.
 - `JWKS_CACHE_EXPIRY` (optional): how often (in seconds) should the `jwks.json` file be refreshed from the JWKS endpoint.
 Defaults to 300 seconds if not provided.

+These values are consumed at startup.
+Changing them while the application is running has no effect.

 ## Authentication

 Every route in the API requires a JWT.
 The CTA REST API expects a JWT to be present in the "authorization" request header field.
 The client uses the "Bearer" authentication scheme to transmit the token as per section 2.1 of [RFC 6750](https://www.rfc-editor.org/rfc/rfc6750).
 For example: